-ere anything different for pupils?
-The designated LAC leader (Mrs Amy Cooper) updates the Governing Body, on a termly basis about the needs and progress of all pupils who are 'Looked After'.
-This includes any who have SEND. upiis!
+Ilb.
+Pupils with SEND who are also LAC (Looked After Children) Is there anything different for LAC pupils?
+The designated LAC leader (Mrs Liz Kennedy) updates the Governing Body, on a termly basis about the needs and progress of all pupils who are 'Looked After'.
+This includes any who have SEND.